haocg0201/DongDeDongDa_PH46686/README.md

 4. Build the app by selecting 'Build > Build APK'.
 5. Run the app on your emulator or physical device.

-# dữ liệu lưu trên real-time firebase mẫu
+# Dữ liệu lưu trên real-time firebase mẫu
 {
   "users": {
     "userId_1": {